Megidd/jewelry-personalization/2D personalization prompt engineering.md

 Looks like the core domain might be the workshop side of the platform.
 Since the customer side might _not_ be that unclear.

-Core domain in need of optimization:

-* Inventory
-* Scheduling
-* ...

 # Business models

 There are at least two business models possible: